Tuesday, August 27, 2019

 Tuesday, March 27, 2018

-Belief also requires evidence.
+Belief requires sufficient evidence.
 It doesn't require empirical evidence, but it does require evidence beyond a reasonable doubt.
 Without empirical evidence, I cannot "know" that my dog will live long enough to be beside me tomorrow.
 But, I have enough supporting evidence to believe he will be.
 Note: Personal experience can provide sufficient subjective evidence for an individual to believe something that is not necessarily factual.

 Faith requires little or no supporting evidence.
 All it requires is a need or desire for something to be true.
 I can choose to have faith in something regardless of the evidence or the lack thereof.
 I can choose to have faith in God, flying saucers, or that my dog is the Antichrist, without supporting evidence of any kind.
 This is because faith is want-to-be based, and fueled by need, fear, tribal influence, or conditioning.
 It is interesting that even the Bible supports this by declaring that: "Faith is the substance of things "hoped for" (emphasis mine).